atlarge-research/continuum/docs/NETWORK.md

 ```

 ## Updating network configuration
-Finally, update the benchmark code with the correct gateway4 and nameserver settings among others.
-Please see `KubeEdge/qemu_generate.py`, and update the `NETWORK_CONFIG` string to reflect your settings.
-Do only replace the hardcoded values.
+Finally, update the network infrastructure configuration template `NETWORK_CONFIG` in `KubeEdge/qemu_generate.py` to reflect the settings of your network bridge.
+Do not replace the variables (marked with `%`)